 The glucosinolates in cauliflower also seem to play a role in modulating our inflammatory response, which decreases the risk of many chronic diseases including Alzheimer’s disease, cardiovascular disease and diabetes.
 One specific type of glucosinolate, called glucoraphanin, seems to specifically trigger anti-inflammatory activity in the cardiovascular system, which can help prevent and possibly reverse blood vessel damage.

 Over the past couple years, I've racked up quite a few recipes for whole roasted cauliflower.
 Now that I've made it, I'm not sure what took me so long to finally make it.
-It makes for such a stunning presentation, the perfect vegan main.
-And if you're still not convinced cauliflower is the new kale, it's served over a kale and couscous salad, which you could easily make gluten free with quinoa instead.
+It makes for such a stunning presentation!
+And if you're still not convinced cauliflower is the new kale, it's served over a kale and couscous salad.

 - 1 head cauliflower, trimmed of leaves and core removed